XCSoar/XCSoar/XCSoarV4-README.txt

 - Fixed minor bug, auto macready by average was not working when no task was defined.
 - Modified least squares algorithm to handle weighted least squares.
+- Add 'Append' waypoint function, so users can create a task by selecting waypoints from the map in sequence
+- Task waypoint move up/down in task waypoint pages.
+- Terrain database loaded into memory if sufficient RAM + 5 Meg free
+- New smooth shading of terrain, major improvement

 Dialogs changed:
  dlgConfiguration.xml